mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 the duration is longer than a second.

 The Readwritesplit-router does not detect the replication lag itself.
-A monitor such as the MariaDB-monitor for a Master/Slave-cluster is required.
-This option only affects Master-Slave clusters.
-Galera clusters do not have a concept of slave lag even if the application of write sets might have lag.
+A monitor such as the MariaDB-monitor for a Primary-Replica cluster is required.
+This option only affects Primary-Replica clusters.
+Galera clusters do not have a concept of replica lag even if the application of write sets might have lag.
 When a server is disqualified from routing because of replication lag, a warning is logged.
 Similarly, when the server has caught up enough to be a valid routing target, another warning is logged.
 These messages are only logged when a query is being routed and the